TeaZea/Data-Cleaning-Examples/Mock SAS Data Cleaning/README.md

 ---

 ### Overview of the Code
-First thing is to input the data and name any variables (columns).
-After which, formatting the variables are necessary.
+First thing is to input the data and name any variables (columns), after which, we must format certain variables.

 ![Formating variables](https://github.com/TeaZea/Data-Cleaning-Examples/blob/main/Mock%20SAS%20Data%20Cleaning/SAS%20Data%20Clean%20README%20Pics/FormatVariables.jpg)